What is climate anxiety and how can we manage it?

 The number of people feeling distress to some degree about the state of our planet is growing exponentially, especially among the younger generations.

-The effects of climate change are increasingly difficult to ignore.
-Melting ice caps, forest fires, drought and extreme heat waves are just some examples of what our new reality looks like.
+The effects of climate change are increasingly difficult to ignore, from rapidly melting ice caps to increasing forest fires, droughts or extreme heat waves, these are just some examples of what our new reality looks like.

-And so the number of people feeling distress to some degree about the state of our planet is also growing exponentially, especially among the younger generations.
-More so during these last warmer summer months when it is so common to take a peek into the news of the day and find about some kind of natural disaster or adversity that is so clearly a cry from our environment and the pressure we have put it through.
+It seems as though these days it is dangerously common to take a peek into the news of the day and find out about some kind of natural disaster or adversity that is so clearly a cry from our environment and the pressure we have put it through.

 The emotional destruction of climate change

 But there is one element we all as humans have in common, and much like everything else these days, has not managed to get away from the consequences of climate change: emotions.
-And here, in this unifying force, is where we want to put our focus today.
-Even if your material life is somehow still intact, feelings are quite harder to ignore.
+Even if your material life is somehow still intact, feelings are harder to ignore.

 According to recent psychological studies, such feelings are far from uncommon.
 In a situation of loss (environmental loss), grief and fear for the future are natural responses.
 This is what has come to be known as ”climate anxiety” or ”eco-anxiety”.

-However, although there is no diagnozable condition, the realm of sentiments encompassed in the so called ”climate-anxiety” spectrum is not just a catastrophic and existential ensable of feelings.
-In fact, we bet most people have felt some level of climate realted anxiety in their lifetime.
+However, and although there is no diagnosable condition, the realm of sentiments encompassed in the so called ”climate-anxiety” spectrum is not just a catastrophic and existential ensamble of feelings.
+Chances are most people have felt some level of climate related anxiety in their lifetime.

-The fear about the future of the planet and civilization is among the hardest end of the spectrum existentially speaking; but on the other end, anger for what is or will be lost and a feeling of guilt or shame when embarking in consumption that is not necessarily the most sustainable are other forms in which climate anxiety can develop.
+The fear about the future of the planet and civilization is among the hardest sentiments at end of the spectrum existentially speaking; but on the other end, anger for what is or will be lost, or a feeling of guilt and shame when embarking in consumption that is not necessarily the most sustainable, are other more common forms in which climate anxiety can develop in our day to day lives.

 You are not alone

-And althoug the term ”climate anxiety” itself does not portray a lot of hope or reassurance, we belive it is a sign that a lot of people care deeply about the environment and it is in fact engaged with its protection and the future of humanity and nature.
+And although the term ”climate anxiety” itself does not portray a lot of hope or reassurance, we believe it is a clear sign that a lot of people care deeply about the environment and it is in fact engaged with its protection and the future of humanity and nature.

-Finding other like-minded people and sharing your thoughts and concerns is not only a healthy way to tackle with anxiety, as it can take the weight of the world away from your shoulders; it is in fact the spark that can change grief into action as a way to fight the feeling of powerlessness many have regarding climate issues.
+Finding other like-minded people and sharing your thoughts and concerns is not only a healthy way to tackle anxiety, as it can take the ‘weight’ of the world off of your shoulders; it is in fact the spark that can change grief into action as a way to fight the feeling of powerlessness many have regarding climate issues.

 Fighting climate-anxiety in the workplace